garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/TOGAF Architectural Development Method (ADM).md

 - [[Requirements Management]]

 ## Deliverables,  Artifacts & Building Blocks
-- Architects executing the [[TOGAF Architectural Development Method (ADM)]] will produce a number of p
+- Architects executing the [[TOGAF Architectural Development Method (ADM)]] will produce a number of outputs as a result of their efforts, such as process flows, architectural requirements, project plans, project compliance assessments, etc.
+-